SysKitTeam/docs-point/docs/microsoft365-inventory/explore-your-microsoft-365-dashboard.md

 description: This article describes all the information presented in the Syskit Point Dashboard.
 ---

-# Control Your Microsoft 365 Environment
+# Explore Your Microsoft 365 Dashboard

 The **Dashboard** screen provides you with the information needed to see the whole picture of your **Microsoft 365 environment**.